 The population pressure proved too much for the zoo and it was sold for $1 million in 1986 to make way for Coolangatta’s first major unit developments.

-During the golden era of the 50s and 60s, the Southern Gold Coast was the place to be on a Saturday night, with masses flocking to the sleepy seaside town for its live music venues and party atmosphere.
+During the golden era of the 50s and 60s, Coolangatta was the place to be on a Saturday night, with masses flocking to the sleepy seaside town for its live music venues and party atmosphere.

 Opening in 1953, Danceland Coolangatta became a popular hotspot for moving and grooving in the local area.
 Dances at the local halls were also common amongst people of all ages and were seen as the ultimate social event.